Stanmer Organics and Earthship Brighton

 Sussex Wildlife Trust

-The plot is known as The Wildlife Garden (or just 'The Garden'), and is managed and maintained by two groups organised by Sussex Wildlife Trust (SWT) - The Youth Rangers (16 to 25) and the Wildlife Rangers (12 - 16).
+The plot is known as The Wildlife Garden (or just 'The Garden'), and is managed and maintained by two groups organised by Sussex Wildlife Trust (SWT) - The Youth Rangers (16 to 25) and the Wildlife Rangers (12 to 16).

 It started life as a field of nettles and has been transformed over the last few years into an area of diverse habitats.
 SWT has built a fantastic pond which is now full of all kinds of pond plants, amphibians, insects and other bugs and a "meadow in the corner" full of wonderful flowers and other plants and insects.